Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Typography and Text Layout

 Text must be legible at normal viewing distances while fitting within patch dimensions.
 Department names typically arc across the top, with state or location information at the bottom.
 Rank designations, when included, usually appear in smaller text below the main department name.
 Font selection matters—bold, clear fonts work better than thin or decorative options that become illegible when embroidered.
-Whether creating fire department patches or EMS patches, typography clarity ensures professional results.
+Whether creating fire department patcheses or EMS patches, typography clarity ensures professional results.

 Design Pro Tip